Albachiara: Legacy

 The song's popularity endures in time.
 It is performed at the end of each Rossi's concert since the 1980s, after he tried to replace it with "Siamo solo noi", noticing people refused to leave without hearing "Albachiara" as the last song.

-The 45rpm single was re-released in 2017 for the Record Store Day.
+The 45 rpm single was re-released in 2017 for the Record Store Day.

 In June 2019, the Italian Society of Authors and Publishers tributed the song with a plaque reproducing the document which first registered the song's rights, forty years earlier.
 In February 2020, Rossi's hometown, Zocca, homaged his most popular citizen with lights reproducing the lyrics of "Albachiara".
 The artistic installation, originally conceived as a temporary celebration of Rossi's birthday, later became permanent.

 In 2008, Stefano Salvati directed the film Albakiara – Il film, titled after Vasco Rossi's song, which is also included in its soundtrack.

 Italian rapper Fabri Fibra cited the song in his songs "Le donne" (2011) and "Dagli sbagli si impara", featuring vocals by Elisa.
 Italian singer Noemi performed the song during the second series of X Factor, with a new arrangement written by her coach Morgan.
 The song was recorded in two slightly different versions, for the TV show's compilation album—titled X Factor Anteprima Compilation 2009—and for Noemi's eponymous debut EP.

 In 2020, during the contest "I Love My Radio", "Albachiara" was voted as people's favorite song in a field of 45 hits, selected by Italian radio stations among the most played tracks during the 45-years-long history of Italian private radio stations.